Allyson Grace Chai Yi Jing

 I'm also an adventure cycling obsessive and love being outdoors (even in the Scottish weather).

 Hello!
-I'm from Edinburgh, and am currently a fourth-year student studying on the MPhys Astrophysics programme at the University of St Andrews.
-I'm interested in almost all of astronomy and astrophysics, particularly on a computational side (handling and analysing observational data, and simulations).
+I'm from Edinburgh, and am currently an Actuarial Trainee at Hymans Robertson.
+Prior to that, I studied Astrophysics at the University of St Andrews, where I was particularly interested in computational aspects of the field (handling and analysing observational data, and simulations).
 Away from academics, I enjoy playing a variety of sports, exploring the Scottish hills, and am a keen musician.

-My project focuses on mapping a region of the sky known to be star-forming, around the Monoceros constellation, with the hope of using analytical techniques to attempt to find new star clusters.
+My research project in summer 2023 focused on mapping a region of the sky known to be star-forming, around the Monoceros constellation, with the hope of using analytical techniques to attempt to find new star clusters.

 Hello!
 I'm Heather, a third year student at the University of St. Andrews studying marine biology.
 As you might imagine, I am interested in almost all topics sea-related and have been enjoying spending my summer researching marine-mammal tracking technology in southern Iceland.
 The aim of my research has been to quantify the performance of certain aspects of this technology for the first time, the results of which will be used to inform design and procedure of future projects.